 - b) A complete community with a range and balanced mix of land uses and varied levels of planned intensification will be supported by a full range of transportation options, community services and facilities, and infrastructure. - c) Land uses and built form will, together, respond appropriately to their existing and planned context and transportation and servicing conditions. - d) Urban built form, and a mix of land uses which include retail development, is anticipated at the intersection of major thoroughfares.
-These intersections are identified as 'Gateways' in Map 'XX-3' Structure Plan and Map 'XX-4' Public Realm and Conceptual Park Plan, and as set out in this Plan.
-Higher densities and more intense uses will be concentrated in the Character Areas identified in Map 'XX-3' Structure Plan. - e) An active, diverse, and vibrant community will be supported by a high-quality public realm.
-Character Areas, which are envisioned as hubs of activity accommodating a significant amount of growth in the Secondary Plan area, will be framed with buildings that have active at-grade uses, appropriate glazing on lower levels, and direct entrances from the public sidewalk. - f) Development and civic and/or private open spaces will respect and reinforce the natural and cultural heritage assets of the Secondary Plan Area through the conservation and restoration of natural heritage areas, heritage structures and landscapes. - g) Development in the Secondary Plan Area will not outpace investment in community services and facilities that support a livable and complete community.
+These intersections are identified as 'Gateways' in Map 52-3 Structure Plan and Map 52-4a Public Realm and Conceptual Parks and Open Spaces, and as set out in this Plan.
+Higher densities and more intense uses will be concentrated in the Character Areas identified in Map 52-3a Structure Plan. - e) An active, diverse, and vibrant community will be supported by a high-quality public realm.
+Character Areas, which are envisioned as hubs of activity accommodating a significant amount of growth in the Secondary Plan area, will be framed with buildings that have active at-grade uses, appropriate glazing on lower levels, and direct entrances from the public sidewalk.

+- f) Development and civic and/or private open spaces will respect and reinforce the natural and cultural heritage assets of the Secondary Plan Area through the conservation, restoration, and enhancement of natural heritage areas, heritage structures and landscapes. - g) Development in the Secondary Plan Area will not outpace investment in community services and facilities that support a livable and complete community, unless otherwise directed by the Commissioner of Planning Building and Economic Development.